Signs of Oxycodone Abuse

 The Dangers of Oxycodone

 The greatest danger of oxycodone is a potentially fatal overdose.
 Oxycodone depresses a person’s respiration and decreases their blood pressure.
-This can lead to seizures, comas or cardiac arrest (especially when ingesting or snorting crushed tablets).
+This can lead to seizures, comas or cardiac arrest (especially when ingesting, snorting, or injecting crushed tablets).

 When oxycodone is taken with alcohol or any other depressant drug, the risk of fatal overdose is greatly increased.

 Since the 1990s, the number of prescriptions for opioid drugs more than doubled.
+This rise was markedly escalated in 1996, when OxyContin, a common brand formulation of oxycodone, was first introduced.
 The United States is the biggest global consumer of oxycodone, accounting for up to 81 percent of the world’s oxycodone supply.

 Tragically, the rise in oxycodone use and availability has caused an increase in fatal overdoses.
 According to Dr. Nora Volkow in a testimony to Congress, prescriptions opioids were responsible for more deaths than either cocaine or heroin by 2002.